Drones Used As First Responders

 Key Takeaways:

-• The Chula Vista Police Department is pioneering the use of drones as first responders, being the first to receive an FAA waiver to fly over buildings and people.
+• The Chula Vista Police Department is the first in the U.S. to receive an FAA waiver allowing drones to fly over buildings and people as first responders to crime scenes.

 See a mistake?
 Contact us.